heyjobs/QA-WS-sample-react-app/README.md

 # Sample react app

-Simple application built with React js; Used bor the QA working student test.
+Simple application built with React js; Used for the QA working student test.

 ## Instructions for solving the problem
 1. Make sure you have [git installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) on your computer